by Jon Pearce | 10th Dec, 2021 | Arthritis

 Exercising and stretching

 Staying active and keeping your body moving at home is a big factor in reducing joint pain.
-Joints are meant to be moved and become stiff and painful when immobile for longer periods of time.
-Keep as active as possible whether it’s by walking, practising yoga which is great for maintaining muscle tone or swimming which is ideal for those who find weight bearing exercises painful.
+Joints are meant to be moved and become stiff and painful when immobile for longer periods.
+Keep as active as possible whether it’s by walking, practising yoga which is great for maintaining muscle tone or swimming which is ideal for those who find weight-bearing exercises painful.
 Increased range of motion will help ward off pain in your arthritis-affected joints.

 Practice good sleep hygiene

-Inflammation can be made worse by sleep deprivation and fatigue as it increases stress on the body when we aren’t well rested.
+A major reason why inflammation does get worse at night is sleep deprivation and fatigue, as it increases stress on the body when we aren’t well rested.
 Ensure you are implementing a good sleep routine by creating bedtime habits including:

-• Avoiding screens at least one hour before you go to bed.
-Blue light from screens has a big impact on our circadian rhythm.
+- Avoid screens at least one hour before you go to bed.
+Blue light from screens has a big impact on our circadian rhythm

 If other alternative methods of relief are not helping or you are still struggling to reduce your pain at night you may benefit from considering some pain relief before bed.
 It is best to discuss these options with your doctor before taking any medications to find the most suitable option for you.